sanjitc/Cloud-Pak-for-Data/hotfix/March-hotfix-2/hotfix-deployment-process.md

 ### 3)	Take a note and copy all OpenShift resources definition that changed previously part of the CR maintenance mode.
 -	CCS - deployment catalog-api
--	CCS - asset-files-api deployment
+-	CCS - deployment asset-files-api
+-	CCS - job job runtime-manager-upgrade-job
 -	WKC - svc finley-public

 ### 4)	Take out CRs from maintenance mode one at a time and wait it done with CR reconciliation.